hipe/tmx/tmx/doc/issues.md

 [#007]       internal issues that are not public

+       #reme [#here.B] using the development dir & json files to populate
+                       tmx won't fly for a production version

        #open [#here.A] maximal expag should encompass minimal expag

 [#006] #open feature-injected features are not reflected in help screens